arnetheduck/nlvm/README.md

 tinkering to get it to work.

-Presently, the `wasm32-unknown-unknown` target is mapped to `--os:standalone` and `--cpu:i386` - this choice is somewhat strange but represents a very raw `wasm` engine with 32-bit little-endian integers and pointers - in the future, the `nim` standard library and `system.nim` should probably be updated for proper wasm support.
+Presently, the `wasm32-unknown-unknown` target is mapped to `--os:standalone` and `--cpu:wasm32` - this choice represents a very raw `wasm` engine with 32-bit little-endian integers and pointers - in the future, the `nim` standard library and `system.nim` will need to be updated to support WASM system interfaces like emscripten or WASI.

-To compile wasm files, you will thus need a `panicoverride.nim` - a minimal example looks like this:
+To compile wasm files, you will thus need a `panicoverride.nim` - a minimal example looks like this and discards any errors:

 ```nim
 proc rawoutput(s: string) = discard